DrMueller/MicroServiceTest/docs/Releasing.md

 # General
-Currently, the app is released to Azure via Github.
+Currently, the App is released to Azure via Github.

 # Setting up the App
 ## General